foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD03-systemjson.md

 > **Updated for Foundry v11**
 >
-> This section of the system development tutorial has been updated for Foundry v10.
+> This section of the system development tutorial has been updated for Foundry v10 and v11.
 Other pages in the tutorial may still be in progress.
 {.is-info}

 Once you've created your system, you'll need to make some changes to system.json.
 Here's what it looks like for the Boilerplate System by default: